jxu71748/f1_de_pipeline/README.md

 ```
 Now, you don't have to run the credentials everytime you need it.

+Also, this project uses GOOGLE_APPLICATION_CREDENTIALS environment variable to securely authenticate GCS clients.
+Please ensure you have the proper key mounted and environment set in `docker-compose.yaml`.

+---
 ### Airflow Ingestion DAG
 This DAG automates the first part of the pipeline:
 - Download Formula 1 data from Kaggle